thlucas1/homeassistant_blueprints/spotifyplus/spotifyplus_hue_lightshow.md

 __SpotifyPlus Hue Lightshow__

-Starts a Philips Hue lightshow effect playing Spotify content via a SpotifyPlus media player.
+Starts a Philips Hue lightshow effect when playing Spotify content via a SpotifyPlus media player.

 Use the following links for more information.
 * [Requirements](#requirements)